Greece Moments Greece Moments

 Mikro Seitani and Megalo Seitani

 In front of the mountain village of Kosmadei, a concrete track branches off down to the coast.
 You can only drive on it with an off-road vehicle or quad.
-You park your vehicle at a stopping bay and walk the last few kilometers to the two “Devil’s Beaches” with sturdy shoes.
+You park your vehicle at a stopping bay and walk the last few kilometres to the two “Devil’s Beaches” with sturdy shoes.

 Psili Ammos